 - Plan Your Practice Routine Around Jazz Tunes

 - Technique is a Means, Not an End

 - Learn to Speak the Jazz Guitar Language

 - Start Transcribing Even If You Don’t Feel Ready

 If you’re wondering where to begin when studying jazz guitar, then this article is for you.

 For those readers that are studying online, on your own, this article provides ample background to help you teach yourself jazz guitar fundamentals.

 If you’re studying with a teacher, in person or online, this article will be helpful in a slightly different way.

 The information in this article will help you organize your approach to studying between lessons.

-Either way, if you’re looking to begin your study or improve your Jazz guitar playing, there is something to be gained from the information in this article.
+Either way, if you’re looking to begin your study or improve your jazz guitar playing, there’s something to be gained from the information in this article.